Using Postfix Templates

 On this page:

-.if postfix applied to a boolean expression wraps it with an
+.if postfix applied to an expression wraps it with an

 Activating and de-activating postfix templates